 - 3.1.
-For the purpose of hearing, and based on the pleadings, following issues were framed to be considered during the hearing and for presenting written as well as oral evidence and arguments; - (i) Whether the request of Petitioner to allow MYT for a period of five years is justified, considering the fact that its license is valid till April 2022? - (ii) Whether the Petitioner has complied with the direction of the Authority given in the tariff determination of FY 2019-20? - (iii) Whether the projected energy (GWh) and projected power purchase cost is reasonable? - (iv) Whether the requested O&M cost including Bad Debts, are justified? - (v) Whether the requested Depreciation and RoRB based on requested WACC is justified? - (vi) Whether the requested Prior Years Adjustment is justified? - (vii) Whether the requested other income is justified? - (viii) What should be the adjustment mechanisms during the MYT?
-Whether there should any efficiency factor (X Factor)?
-Whether the salaries, allowance and post-retirement benefits shall linked with GoP increase or otherwise? - (ix) Whether the requested investment plan is justified?

-What are the basis used by the Petitioner for bifurcation of its costs into supply and distribution segments?

-Whether the existing Tariff Terms and Conditions needs to be modified, especially with reference to the request of Telecom companies to charge "B Industrial Supply" Category tariff instead of "A-2 Commercial" category tariff?

-Whether the existing fixed charges applicable to different consumer categories needs to be revised and requires any changes in mechanism for charging of such charges based on Actual MDI or Sanction Load or otherwise?

-Whether there should be any amendment in Terms and Conditions of Tariff (For
+For the purpose of hearing, and based on the pleadings, following issues were framed to be considered during the hearing and for presenting written as well as oral evidence and arguments; - (i) Whether the request of Petitioner to allow MYT for a period of five years is justified? - (ii) Whether the Petitioner has complied with the direction of the Authority given in earlier determination? - (iii) Whether the projected energy (GWh) and projected power purchase cost is reasonable? - (iv) Whether the requested O&M cost are justified? - (v) Whether the projected Return on Regulatory Asset base (RORB), Depreciation & Other Income is justified? - (vi) Whether the requested Financial Charges are justified? - (vii) Whether the requested wheeling charges are justified? - (viii) Whether the requested provision for bad debt is justified? - (ix) What should be the adjustment mechanisms during the MYT?
+Whether the any efficiency factor (X Factor)? - (x) Whether the requested investment plan is justified? - (xi) What are the basis used by the Petitioner for bifurcation of its costs into supply and distribution segments? - (xii) Whether the existing Tariff Terms and Conditions needs to be modified, especially with reference to the request of Telecom companies to charge "B Industrial Supply" Category tariff instead of "A-2 Commercial" category tariff? - (xiii) Whether the existing fixed charges applicable to different consumer categories needs to be revised and requires any changes in mechanism for charging of such charges based on Actual MDI or Sanction Load or otherwise? - (xiv) Whether there should be any amendment in Terms and Conditions of Tariff (For Supply of Electric Power to Consumers by Supply Licensees) keeping in view the hall?